EmbeddedOS/docs/video/cpp_low_latency/what_is_low_latency_cpp_part_1.md

 - Manual memory management.
   - You can program in such a way as to avoid allocations/deallocations and blocking in the hot path.
 - C has memory management too.
 But C++ as scalable zero-cost abstractions: algorithms, templates.
+- Huge body of existing libraries and frameworks. e.g: JUCE(audio), Unreal Engine (gaming).

+## 4. C++ techniques for low-latency programming

+- Two categories:
+  - Efficient programming.
+  - Programming for deterministic execution time.
+- Most crucial thing: **measuring**.

+## 5. Measuring

+- You don't know whether something is efficient, fast, etc. Unless you measure it.
+- Results often surprising/counter intuitive:
+  - Fedor Pikus: The Art of Writing Efficient Programs.
+  - Dave Rowland: Optimizing a real-time audio processing library (CppOnSea 2023).
+  - C++ Weekly, Episode 274: Why is My pair 310x Faster than `std::pair`?

+34:42